How to quickly translate web pages in Safari on iOS and iPadOS

 Once enabled, text is translated in-line on the webpage that you're viewing.
 It's a handy tool if you want to read websites that are written in different languages, and it's available right in the address bar in Safari.

 With this in mind, here's how you can translate web pages in Safari on iPhone and iPad.

 How to translate a web page on iPhone in iOS 16 and iPadOS 16

-In iOS 14, the ability to translate a web page's language to your native language is now a built-in part of Safari.
+In iOS 15 and later, the ability to translate a web page's language to your native language is now a built-in part of Safari.
 As such, you no longer need a third-party app to translate.
-Here's how to use built-in language translation in Safari in iOS 14.
+Here's how to use built-in language translation in Safari in iOS 14, iOS 15, and later.